 The cultivation of Mindfulness offers us an opportunity to widen and deepen the scope of our awareness to include a quality of consciousness that doesn't rely primarily on words -- or even emotions.
 With Practice, we come to experience for ourselves a boundless realm that most of us have been conditioned to ignore.
 It shines through each moment beneath and beyond emotions we've repressed and belief structures we've adopted, consciously or unconsciously, as we learned how to be "normal" in our ego-driven, modern capitalistic society.

 With Practice, we become attuned to a finer range of sensibilities.
 We come to see directly that we are capable of deep levels of intuition, empathy, and understanding.
-At certain points, the Real Deal then becomes self-evident.
+If you're paying attention, the truth, even a personal or relative truth, has a certain energy.
+Then, at certain points along the way, the Truth, the Real Deal, the One Love, becomes obvious.
 Those moments are beyond belief!

-Giving ourselves the opportunity to meditate regularly can be the key to Gateless Gate of the One Love.
+Giving ourselves the opportunity to meditate regularly can be the key to that Gateless Gate.

 Simple But Not Easy

-The act of bringing our attention to the actual sensations of our breath and body seems all too simple -- until you try it.
-The momentum of our own conditioning, supported by the collective consciousness of today's world, is quite powerful.
+The act of bringing our attention to the actual sensations of our breath and body and our mind seems all too simple -- until you try it.
+The momentum of our own conditioning, supported by the collective consciousness of today's sped up world, is quite powerful.

 Yet, as we "get out of our heads" to bring ourselves more fully into the actual experience of the present moment, things shift.